John Wilce

-John Woodworth Wilce (May 12, 1888 – May 17, 1963) was an American football player and coach, physician, and university professor.
+John Woodworth Wilce (May 12, 1888 – May 17, 1963) was an American college football player and coach, physician, and university professor.
 He served as the head football coach at Ohio State University from 1913 to 1928, compiling a record of 78–33–9.
-Wilce is best known for coaching the great Chic Harley and leading Ohio State to their first win over archrival Michigan in 1919.
+Wilce coached Chic Harley and led Ohio State to their first win over rival Michigan, in 1919.
 He was inducted into the College Football Hall of Fame as a coach in 1954.

-Early years and playing career
+Early life, family and education

-Wilce was born in Rochester, New York.
-He lettered in three sports while attending the University of Wisconsin.
-In football, Wilce was an all-conference fullback and captain of the 1909 team.
+Wilce was born in 1888 at Rochester, New York, the son of John W. Wilce, a stonecutter who emigrated from England to the United States in 1867.
+His mother was Rosette (Woodward) Wilce.

+Wilce was raised in Milwaukee, Wisconsin, and attended West Division High School where he was captain of the basketball team and also competed in track and field.

+He subsequently attended the University of Wisconsin where he played fullback for the Wisconsin Badgers football team, starting in 1907.
+In December 1908, he was elected as the captain of the 1909 Wisconsin Badgers football team.
+He also rowed varsity crew and was a substitute on the basketball team.

+In 1919, Wilce received his Ph.D. in medicine from Ohio State University.

 Coaching career

+Wisconsin

-Following his graduation from Wisconsin, Wilce coached high school football in La Crosse, Wisconsin and then became both an assistant football coach and assistant professor of physical education at Wisconsin.
+Following his graduation from Wisconsin, Wilce was hired as coach of the athletic teams at the high school in La Crosse, Wisconsin.

+Wilce resigned his post at La Crosse in July 1911 to accept a position as graduate manager of athletics at the University of Wisconsin.
+He was also an assistant football coach and assistant professor of physical education at Wisconsin.
-In 1913, Ohio State began play in the Western Conference, later the Big Ten Conference, and hired Wilce as its head football coach.
-Wilce's teams won a conference championship in 1916 with a 7–0 record, and repeated in 1917 (8–0–1) and in 1920 (7–1) when Ohio State played its first bowl game, losing the 1921 Rose Bowl to California, 28–0.
-Wilce coached the Ohio State Buckeyes football team for sixteen seasons, the second longest tenure in school history after Woody Hayes, compiling a career record of 78–33–9.